np2048/Trots/git/reset.md

 <s>$ git commit -m 'Some changes'</s>

+## Reset single file

+You can add a file name at the end of the *git reset* command to reset a single file.
+All the rest of the repo will be kept at the current state.

 ## How to cancel and undo the reset operation

 After a reset commits can become '*orphaned*' which means there is no direct path to access them anymore.
 These *orphaned* commits can usually be found and restored using **git reflog**.